tsaimatthew/esp32-rfidstation/README.md

   - WiFi SSID and Password for default WiFi login.
 This can be configured via the app.
   - Maximum WiFi retry
 - ESP32 BLE Defaults: Default Bluetooth name
+- The MQTT QoS is set to 0 and will send data every 10 seconds.

 ## Components
 ### BLE